SpongePowered/SpongeDocs/source/server/getting-started/configuration/sponge-conf.rst

                                                                     aliases = {
                                                                         title=myPlugin
                                                                     }
+config-enabled                            boolean   false       In dimension/world configs, it allows the
+                                                                config to override inherited configs.
 **Debug Options**
+concurrent-entity-checks                  boolean   false       Detects and prevents attempts to use entities
+                                                                concurrently.
 dump-chunks-on-deadlock                   boolean   false       Dumps chunks in the event of a deadlock. dump-heap-on-deadlock                     boolean   false       Dump the heap in the event of a deadlock. dump-threads-on-warn                      boolean   false       Dump the server thread on deadlock warning.